maddox-j/rumour_detection_in_the_wild/README.md

 The same tutorial mentioned above shows how one would upload the Docker image to cloud run: https://medium.com/fullstackai/how-to-deploy-a-simple-flask-app-on-cloud-run-with-cloud-endpoint-e10088170eb7

 ### Running Experiments
-During the dissertation, we ran a number of experiments.
+During the project, we ran a number of experiments.
 The relevant data generation scripts are included in `rumour_detection_module/scripts`.
-Additional experiment scripts and all experiment results are in `testing_results`.
+Additional experiment scripts are in `testing_results`.

 #### Out-of-Distribution Data Experiments
 To run the mixing experiments, we make use of the script in `testing_results/concept_drift_test.py`